JamesKBowler/fxcpy/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(pwd)/fxcpy/cpp/lib
 ```

-After installation your system will have two modules, one called `forexconnect` and the other `fxcpy`.
+After installation your system will have two modules `forexconnect` and `fxcpy`.
+Oh and `pandas` if not already installed.

 The `forexconnect` module is a C++ Wrapper and `fxcpy` is the python implementation.
-Before using this API in a live trading environment I **highly recommend** that you test it first on a demo account which can be opened for free at https://www.fxcm.com/uk/forex-trading-demo/
+Before using this API in a live trading environment, I **highly recommend** testing it first on a demo account, opened for free at https://www.fxcm.com/uk/forex-trading-demo/

 Having FXCM's **[Trading Station](https://www.fxcm.com/uk/platforms/trading-station/download/)** open at the same to see trades simultaneously executed is a good idea.

 ### Basic Usage

-We won't dicuss best practices for storing passwords and for simplicity, create a setting.py file to hold your FXCM user, password, environment and url information.
+We won't discuss best practices for storing passwords and for simplicity, create a setting.py file to hold your FXCM user, password, environment and url information.

 An example of such is.